 These baked turkey meatballs are healthier than chicken wings because not only do you bake them with no added fat, but lean ground turkey is lower in fat and calories than chicken wings.
 They aren't as messy as wings and there are no bones to deal with.

 Cooked meatballs also freeze well.
 I like to cook a big batch, freezing half for another time.
 Although these turkey meatballs are Cajun seasoned, unseasoned meatballs can be tossed in any sauce, like chicken wings.
 How about meatball night, instead of wing night?
-That could be a thing, could it not?
+I think that could be a thing.

 I used my own easy Cajun Seasoning Mix recipe, but you can use a packaged Cajun seasoning mix, too.
-My Cajun seasoning mix is pretty mild, so you it won't be overkill when you toss the meatballs in the hot sauce at the end.
+My Cajun seasoning mix is pretty mild, so it won't be overkill when you toss the meatballs in the hot sauce at the end.
 They do, however, have some heat (they are Cajun, right?), so it's nice to serve them with a cooling ranch dip.